MicrosoftDocs/fabric-docs/docs/data-engineering/run-spark-job-definition.md

 There are two ways a user could run a Spark job definition:

-- Run a Spark job definition artifact manually by clicking the **Run** button on the Spark job definition artifact.
+- Run a Spark job definition item manually by clicking the **Run** button on the Spark job definition item.

   :::image type="content" source="media\run-spark-job-definition\select-run.png" alt-text="Screenshot showing where to select Run." lightbox="media\run-spark-job-definition\select-run.png":::

-- Schedule a Spark job definition artifact by setting up the schedule plan under the **Settings** tab.
+- Schedule a Spark job definition item by setting up the schedule plan under the **Settings** tab.
 Select **Settings** on the toolbar, then select the **Schedule** tab.

   :::image type="content" source="media\run-spark-job-definition\schedule-spark-job-definition.png" alt-text="Screenshot where to select Schedule on the Settings tab." lightbox="media\run-spark-job-definition\schedule-spark-job-definition.png":::